LatticeQCD/SIMULATeQCD/README.md

 ### Compile Using Container

 To build using the container, you need to have `podman` properly configured on your system.
-More information on that you may find in the [Getting Started](https://latticeqcd.github.io/SIMULATeQCD/01_gettingStarted/gettingStarted.html) section of the documentation.
+You can find more detailed instructions about the container in the [Getting Started](https://latticeqcd.github.io/SIMULATeQCD/01_gettingStarted/gettingStarted.html) section of the documentation.
 To run the container you need an NVIDIA GPU.

 To build the code, you then simply